Where is Chinquapin Located?

 - The admission process is not a lottery system.
 Students are carefully selected by our admission team based on grades, test scores, recommendations, and an interview.

-- Chinquapin Prep is small, with 150 students, and has very small class sizes with a 10 to 1 student-teacher ratio.
-This allows Chinquapin teachers and students to form very special, close relationships which build our very special sense of community.
+- Chinquapin Prep is small, with 150 students, and has very small class sizes with an 8 to 1 student-teacher ratio.
+This allows Chinquapin teachers and students to form very special, close relationships, which build our very special sense of community.
 Chinquapin students often refer to the school as “family.”

 - 85% of our graduates complete a college education.
-In contrast, approximately 1 in 10 students in the Houston independent school district, where many of our students come from, graduate from college.
-The graduation rate for low income students in cities is not known, but is estimated to be much lower than 10%.
+In contrast, approximately 1 in 10 students in Houston Independent School District —where many of our students come from—graduate from college.
+The graduation rate for low-income students in cities is not known, but is estimated to be much lower than 10%.

 - Chinquapin has full interscholastic programs for middle school and high school in soccer, cross country, volleyball, basketball, tennis, and track.

 - Chinquapin is a private, non-profit college prep school that does not participate in NCLB testing or other federally required educational mandates.
 We believe that highly qualified and talented faculty members are fully capable of providing excellent curriculum and instruction that ensures success after high school and especially in college.